 Marine Financing: Clark Hill attorneys have much experience with respect to the sale and purchase of maritime vessels.
 Many businesses and vessel owners have been counseled with respect to the benefits and restrictions of vessel documentation under United States law.
 Eligibility (as it relates to vessels) and ownership citizenship requirements must be clear prior to the sale or purchase of either a commercial or recreational vessel.
 Marine financing of vessel purchases is a related area.
 Representation is optimal for any vessel financing whether or not it includes a first preferred or other type of ship mortgage or other financing procedures.
 Clark Hill attorneys are well experienced in such commercial transactions and can provide a full range of representation in this regard.

 Commercial Transactions: Shipping and related maritime activities constitute complicated business enterprises.
 While certainly admiralty and maritime issues abound in the operation of such an enterprise, general business, labor and employment and other laws, rules and regulations also exist which govern or control the maritime client.
-Clark Hill has a full array of expertise in any ancillary business issues, including intellectual property, that may arise for the Admiralty or Maritime client.
+Clark Hill has a full array of capabilities in any ancillary business issues, including intellectual property, that may arise for the Admiralty or Maritime client.
 As a full service law firm, we offer all clients responsive, efficient and quality legal services.

 Represent an automobile parts supplier trade association concerning its potential environmental liability from emissions and releases during the normal use of the product